neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 During a recent website re-design, I was delighted by the robust and flexible interface provided by modern CSS.<!--more-->

 I've historically felt rather cold toward CSS.
-I felt it was a disjointed "bag of tricks" for styling websites.
+I considered it a disjointed "bag of tricks" for styling websites.
-Developers throw arbitrary solutions out until something sticks, even if the resulting pile of declarations make no intuitive sense.
+Developers throw arbitrary solutions out until something works, even if the resulting code is not intuitive.

 My perspective was largely due to my own ignorance.
 Shifting my mindset away from breakpoint-based designs,